jasmohan-narula/import-gcal-event-to-gsheets/README.md

 4) From Menu, Extensions > Apps Script
 5) In Apps Script, Copy paste source code and save
 6) Run
 7) Go back to the Google Sheet.
 See the updated values from row 7.
-Modify them and log them in timesheet manually.
+Modify values in columns J,K,L.
+8) Log the final text in timesheet manually.
+(This can be automated by you based on your timesheet software)